sprintertech/sprinter-sdk/docs/docs/03-sdk/04-methods-reference/bridge/bridge_method.md

   destinationChain: 11155111,  // Sepolia testnet
   token: 'USDC',
   amount: 1000000,  // In smallest denomination (e.g., 1 USDC = 1,000,000 in USDC with 6 decimals)
-  sourceChains: [84532]  // Optional: List of source chains to be considered };
+};

 sprinter.bridge(settings).then(solution => {